-- Transmit any material in violation of any local, state or federal law. - Use profanity, obscenity or any other language that may be offensive to another student, teacher, member of the community, company or institution - Engage in cyber bullying. - Commit any form of vandalism to or with the supplied laptop or carry bag. - Copy and download and share commercial software or other media (e.g. music, video, movies) in violation of Federal copyright laws. - Conduct commercial trade with computers. - Engage in online gambling. - Participate in illegal activities such as hacking or spamming. - Access pornographic or obscene content or networks. - Create and/or introduce electronic viruses or malware. - Bypass network security and monitoring systems using any means physical (wireless devices), software manipulation and Internet sites promoting proxies and tunneling. - Hack or jailbreak the laptop. - Play games or connect to social networking sites during class, instructional or prep time. - Use another student's laptop.
+- Transmit any material in violation of any local, state or federal law. - Use profanity, obscenity or any other language that may be offensive to another student, teacher, member of the community, company or institution. - Engage in cyber bullying. - Copy and download and share commercial software or other media (e.g. music, video, movies) in violation of Federal copyright laws. - Conduct commercial trade with computers. - Engage in online gambling. - Participate in illegal activities such as hacking or spamming. - Access pornographic or obscene content or networks.

+- Create and/or introduce electronic viruses or malware. - Bypass network security and monitoring systems using any means physical (wireless devices), software manipulation and Internet sites promoting proxies and tunneling. - Play games or connect to social networking sites during class, instructional or prep time. - Use another student's laptop.